alexshakouri/Pathfinder/README.md

 # Pathfinder
-Create algorithm to find optimal path betsween two points on a grid
+Create algorithm to find optimal path between two points on a 2D grid.

+## A* algorithm
+A* is an informed search algorithm, or a best-first search, meaning that it is formulated in terms of weighted graphs: starting from a specific starting node of a graph, it aims to find a path to the given goal node having the smallest cost (least distance travelled, shortest time, etc.).
+It does this by maintaining a tree of paths originating at the start node and extending those paths one edge at a time until its termination criterion is satisfied.